-Then, by using and combining both methods to interpolate and to extrapolate, seasonal ET can be simulated.
-In what follows the same factor (either EF or SF) is used for consistency for the combination of interpolation and extrapolation in order to reconstruct seasonal ET from an instantaneous estimate.
-We did not test a combination of both methods for interpolation and extrapolation.
+Then, by applying successively the interpolation and extrapolation algorithms based either on EF or SF, seasonal ET can be simulated.
+In what follows, the same factor (either EF or SF) is used for consistency for both interpolation and extrapolation.
+We did not test a combination of both methods (EF for extrapolation and SF for interpolation or SF for extrapolation and EF for interpolation).

 Moreover, the study is focused on the reconstruction of ET over an entire growing season, which usually covers several months.
-However, for some discussions (say, on the optimum revisit frequency), this criteria may not be the most relevant, and another time scale should be considered.
-For irrigation monitoring or water stress detection for instance, a shorter timescale, typically that of an average interstorm, should be looked at, but this is beyond the scope of this particular study, and would not be feasible with the limited number of water stress events sampled in the various datasets.
+However, for some discussions (say, on the optimum revisit frequency), this criteria may not be the most relevant and another time scale should be considered.
+For irrigation monitoring or water stress detection, for instance, a shorter timescale, typically that of an average interstorm, should be looked at but this is beyond the scope of this particular study, and would not be feasible with the limited number of water stress events sampled in the various datasets.